The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 bash

-# Check current Microsoft Teams version on macOS
+# Verify the installed Microsoft Teams version and code signature on macOS

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.